 Participant Drop Out

--If a team member drops out due to injury or illness during a leg, only the next runner in rotation can take the wrist wrap to continue, (but only to the next exchange point.)
+-If a team member drops out due to injury or illness during a leg, only the next runner/walker in rotation can take the wrist wrap to continue, (but only to the next exchange point.)
 The next person in rotation can only finish the unfinished portion of the previous leg and go no further.
 A handoff must occur at the exchange point to the next participant in rotation.
 No more than one substitution in one legis allowed.
 (See handbook for additional details and examples.)

 -Course volunteers, O.D.O.T, and traffic safety officials at exchanges are considered Race Officials.
 They have the authority to disqualify a team for rule violations, abusive behavior, or failure to follow instructions given by volunteers.
 Abusive treatment of disregard for their authority will result, at minimum, in a 60-minute penalty.

 Display of Team Vehicle Signs